 A fourth output pin, VFBLANK, provides gating control of the tube driver.
-VFBLANK can be configured to be either high or low using the VBLANK polarity register (Table 28) to enable the VFD tube driver.
-In the default condition, VFBLANK is high to disable the VFD tube driver, which is expected to force its driver outputs low to blank the display without altering the contents of its out-
+VFBLANK can be configured to be either high or low using the VFBLANK polarity register (Table 29) to enable the VFD tube driver.
+In the default condition, VFBLANK is high to disable the VFD tube driver, which is expected to force its driver outputs low to blank the display without altering the contents of its output latches.
+In the default condition, VFBLANK is low to enable its VFD tube driver outputs to follow the state of the VFD tube driver's output latches.
+The VFBLANK output is used for PWM intensity control and to disable the VFD tube driver in shutdown.